Misha Cajic

 Best practices to prevent double-counting

-Following the GHG Protocol’s control approaches (equity share or operational control) ensures each entity reports emissions consistently.
+Follow the GHG Protocol’s control approaches (equity share or operational control) so each entity reports emissions consistently.
 Define whether your company reports based on financial ownership or operational control to prevent overlaps.

 2. Coordinate Scope 3 reporting with suppliers and customers